 Offers knowledge of inventory management essentials, including different approaches and variables that affect decisions.
 Discussion incorporates elements of inventory control techniques, cycle counting, and inventory cost analysis.

 Provides knowledge of essentials for sales and operations planning, integrating demand forecasts with capacity forecasts and marketing with sales functions.
 Discussion incorporates elements of forecasting, demand planning, and supply planning.

 This course prepares students in the basics of manufacturing and service operations and their role within an organization’s overall supply chain.

-These courses are offered in a self-paced online format and in a hybrid format that uses online learning tools in addition to classroom lectures and projects.
+These courses are offered in a self-paced online format and in a hybrid format.
 The hybrid format requires students to meet at intervals on the Georgia Tech Savannah Campus.
 At this time, there are no hybrid sessions scheduled.
 (See Georgia Tech Professional Education registration website for specific dates/times updates).